Italian Immigration Laws and International Apprentices

 Are Apprenticeship Contracts Allowed for Non-EU Workers?

 Yes.
 Since an apprenticeship contract is legally considered an open-ended employment relationship, it falls within the scope of subordinate employment under Article 22 of the Consolidated Immigration Act.
 Italian authorities have confirmed that non-EU workers may be hired under apprenticeship contracts, provided that all immigration and labor law conditions are met.
-There is no separate immigration channel specifically dedicated to apprentices, which means they are treated as standard subordinate workers from an immigration perspective.
+There is no separate immigration channel dedicated to apprentices, so they are treated as standard subordinate workers from an immigration perspective.

 Entry Procedures for Non-EU Apprentices